 Source: Various Airline Pet Policies

-When it comes to airline check-in, plan to arrive at least 2 hours early for domestic flights (3 hours for international).
+When it comes to airline check-in and trip details, plan to arrive at least 2 hours early for domestic flights (3 hours for international).
 You'll need to check in at the counter - kiosks and mobile boarding passes won't work when traveling with a pet.

 This is where you'll present your documentation, pay any pet fees if not prepaid, and receive special pet tags for your carrier.
 Many airports have designated pet relief areas both before and after security - locate these in advance as part of your planning.

-For TSA screening, you'll need to remove your dog from their carrier and walk through the metal detector together while holding them securely (carrier goes through X-ray machine).
+For TSA screening, you'll need to remove your carry-on pet from their soft-sided carrier and walk through the metal detector together while holding them securely (carrier goes through X-ray machine).

 Keep their leash handy and be prepared for additional screening if needed.
 Many pet parents find that having treats available helps keep their dog calm during this process.